swissi2000/Centroid-ProbeApp/docs/ToolSetterMod1.md

 ![](/images/pa066.PNG)

 The Configuration screen allows for a very flexible customization of the probing cycle.
+The right side of the Configuration screen shows the currently configured CNC12 parameters related to Probing and Return Positions.
+This allows to verify the correctness of the CNC12 settings while customizing the ProbeApp Tool Setter configuration.

 These options can be changed at any time and the ProbeApp will dynamically generate the necessary probing commands for CNC12 based on current configuration settings.

 Check out the details below for each of these options.